 Some products boast about the inconspicuous design, but this isn’t something you want.
 Instead, go for the most obvious design you can find from a reputable brand.

-Whenever you purchase a new car accessories or security product, you want to be able to stick to a budget.
+Whenever you purchase new car accessories or security products, you want to be able to stick to a budget.
 There are always times when trying to save a buck is a good thing.

 However, buying a steering wheel lock shouldn’t be a time when you cut corners.
 Instead, you need to focus heavily on what’s going to best protect your car.
 If your car is stolen, how much money will you be out?